Pour le français: Veuillez utiliser un outil de traduction de navigateur pour

 Interpretation available in Spanish, Portuguese, French, and English

-From April 28-29, Colombia and the Netherlands will host the First Conference on Transitioning Away from Fossil Fuels —coordinating governments to institutionalize global cooperation for a managed, equitable phaseout.
+From April 28-29, Colombia and the Netherlands will host the First Conference on Transitioning Away from Fossil Fuels —coordinating governments to institutionalize global cooperation for a managed, equitable fossil fuel phaseout.
 This is a breakthrough opportunity to convene committed countries after the failure to include a transition away from fossil fuels in the final outcome documents of the UNFCCC COP30 at the end of last year.

-Everyone is welcome to the virtual assembly as we collectively build momentum for the conference in Colombia and call for government action to stop fossil fuels and build a healthy and just future for all generations!
+Everyone is welcome to the virtual Assembly as we collectively build momentum for the conference in Colombia and call for government action to stop fossil fuels and build a healthy and just future for all generations!

 EVENT SCHEDULE